These two music streaming platforms are similar in more ways than one. So between Spotify vs Pandora, which should you go for?

 In terms of sound quality, Pandora’s 192 kbps does the job pretty well.
-Spotify’s 320 kbps, however, delivers slightly better clarity and depth of sound, which you’ll probably pick up better if you’re using high-end audio gear.
+Spotify’s 320 kbps, however, delivers slightly better clarity and depth of sound, which you’ll probably notice more if you’re using high-end audio gear.

 Spotify comes out on top with faster song buffering and higher audio quality.
 However, it’s good to keep in mind that your audio quality is also dependent on what kind of audio gear you’re using.
-The difference between Pandora’s 192 kbps and Spotify’s 320 kbps isn’t going to be immediately noticeable to a casual or passive listener.
+The difference between Pandora’s 192 kbps and Spotify’s 320 kbps also isn’t going to be glaringly obvious, especially for casual or passive listeners.

 Music Discovery is a valuable feature in that it encourages listener engagement on the app.
 It helps artists reach a wider audience and connects listeners to new music they probably wouldn’t have found on their own.